basvanwesting/genetic-algorithm/README.md

 # genetic-algorithm
 A genetic algorithm implementation for Rust.
+Inspired by the book [Genetic Algorithms in Elixir](https://pragprog.com/titles/smgaelixir/genetic-algorithms-in-elixir/)

 There are three main elements to this approach:
 * The Genotype (the search space)